aaronpk/oauth-client-id-scheme/draft-parecki-oauth-client-id-scheme.md

 From this definition, it follows that pre-registered clients MUST NOT contain a `:` character in their Client Identifier.

-## Pre-Existing Ecosystems using https
+## https scheme

-Existing deployments that use `https` URLs as client IDs and that have only one way to resolve client metadata from the URL, MAY use full https URL as the client ID.
-If there is only one way to resolve client metadata then there is no ambiguity.
+Deployments that use `https` URLs as client IDs and that have only one way to resolve client metadata from the URL, MAY use full https URL as the client ID.
+If there is only one way to resolve client metadata then there is no ambiguity in which metadata retrieval method to use, and are not susceptible to client identifier mixup attacks {{client-id-mixups}}.

 For example, an authorization server using only the Client ID Metadata Document {{I-D.draft-parecki-oauth-client-id-metadata-document}} method to retrieve client metadata MAY accept client IDs such as: